No legal presentation is ever like another.

 In a bright room, text tends to be easier to read on a light background.

-And if your content varies throughout the presentation and includes both text and images, consider using what I call an “accent box” – basically a block of white on a darker background – but only on the text-heavy slides.
+And if your content varies throughout the presentation and includes both text and images, consider using what we call an “accent box” – basically a block of white on a darker background.
+This works best for the text-heavy slides.

 3. It Starts With a Great Title

 Another important consideration for templates is the slide title.
 Aligning titles to the left margin ensures that they will start in the same spot every time, which makes them much easier to follow for readers than center aligning.
 Try to keep titles on one line, but if you must go onto a second line, make sure the top line is shorter than the bottom.
 Putting a soft return (shift+return) where you want the title to break onto the next line makes a big difference in readability.

 4. Better Typography = More Readable Text